wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 As soon as Travel & Notes detects access keys in the url, they are stored in the __sessionStorage__ and deleted from the url.
 They are no longer visible on the screen. **However, remember that a malicious person can always find them in the browser history**, unless you use the private mode of your browser.

+<a id="ContextMenus"></a>
+## __Context menus__

+All map objects (waypoints, notes, routes, map) have a context menu.
+All the commands related to these objects can be found in these context menus.

+The same menus are found in the user interface on the right of the screen.
+Right clicking on a route in the routes list will display a context menu for that route, right clicking on a note in the route description or in the travel notes list will display a context menu for that note and right clicking on a maneuver in the route description will display a context menu for that maneuver.

 <a id="Interface1"></a>
 ## __Interface__